aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/concatenate-quaternions-for-3d-rotations/_index.md

 ## Step 1: Set Up the Scene

 First, create an empty scene that will hold all our objects.
+**Definition anchor:** `Node` represents a single element in the scene graph; each node can have a transform, geometry, or child nodes.

 ```java
 Scene scene = new Scene();